A guide to the many resources available for you to use when researching your family history.

 The Library is always pleased to consider items for donation to the collections as long as they meet our collections policy.
 We collect a wide range of materials relating to all aspects of New Zealand and Pacific life, including published and unpublished histories of families, groups, districts and organisations.
 To discuss making a donation, contact the Library via the Ask-a-Librarian form with details about the items you wish to offer.

 New Zealand Web Archive

 The Library regularly harvests websites that meet our collections policy.
-If you have published your history research online, you can nominate your site to be added to our collections.
+If you have published your history research online as a website, you can nominate your site to be added to our collections.

-If you decide to publish your work in print, there are legal obligations to deposit 1 or 2 copies with the Library, depending on the size of the print run (1 copy if less than 100 printed, 2 copies if more than 100 printed).
+If you decide to publish your work in print or as an ebook or CD-ROM, there are legal obligations to deposit 1 or 2 copies with the Library, depending on the size of the print run (1 copy if published digitally or less than 100 physical copies published, 2 copies if more than 100 published).
 Read more about the Library’s Legal Deposit requirements.

 Other places to research family history

-The RootsWeb surname list lets you search over 1.2 million surnames entries.
+The RootsWeb surname list lets you search over 1.2 million surname entries.

 The Commonwealth War Graves Commission has the personal and service details and places of commemoration for 1.7 million Commonwealth Forces who died in the First and Second World Wars.